Consensys/linea-monorepo/sdk/README.md

 This package exposes two main classes for usage:
 - The `PostmanServiceClient` class is used to run a Postman service for delivering messages.
-- The `LineaSDK` class is used to interact with smart contracts on Ethereum and Linea (both Goerli and Mainnet).
+- The `LineaSDK` class is used to interact with smart contracts on Ethereum and Linea (both Sepolia and Mainnet).

 ## License